Custom layers

 Contents

 Once a source is set and has data, a layer can reference it.
 Layers are used to visualize the data from a source.
-There are a variety of layer types including: Circle
+There are a variety of layer types including: Circle, Line, Fill and Symbol.

 CircleLayer